History of the Hawai'i Public Housing Authority

 1941

 After December 7, 1941, an unprecedented defense building program began.
 After the war, a civilian housing shortage loomed and affordable housing was hard to come by.
-The average charged in an HHA unit was $14.03 per month.
+The average rent charged for an HHA unit was $14.03 per month.

 1951